eyzmeng/site-wisc-sdc-fa25-team/site/ideas/index.md

     it can also manage large files between Git-annex remotes.
     (Why the heck would any of this appealing?
 Well, imagine a Google Drive, but without Google... distributed, auditable, and free....)

+    The project will be called **synctree**, which is created in tandem with my **hashtree** script/format for representing a checksum on an entire directory.
+More details on that in my [Perl 5 library homepage](https://www.rapidcow.org/lib/perl5/).
+    Something *very* similar to this can be found in an Asciinema cast I did demonstrating how I manage the monstrously large repository I had for CS400, with each branch containing an entirely separate worktree for each assignment: [[part 1]](https://asciinema.org/a/717309) [[part 2]](https://asciinema.org/a/717308)